Matt-Haywood/Matt-Haywood/README.md

 ### Hi there 👋

-🌱 I’m an Android app developer seeking meaningful employment.
+🌱 I’m an Engineer learning Software Development!
+Python and Kotlin to make Engineering applications and Mobile Apps.

 ### My Tech Stack: 🖥️